 Encourage natural predators, such as:

 … to live in your garden.
-They will naturally help keep pests such as Leaf Footed Bugs and others well under control.
+They will naturally help control pests such as Leaf Footed Bugs and others.

-Consistent use of all of the methods outlined above will help you avoid the use of pesticides.
+Consistent use of all of the methods outlined above on how to get rid of leaf-footed bugs naturally will help you avoid the use of pesticides.

-This is important because broad-spectrum insecticides are especially detrimental to beneficial insects and pollinators, all of which you need for the benefit of your garden and we need for the benefit of the world.
+This is important because broad-spectrum insecticides are especially detrimental to beneficial insects and pollinators, all of which you need to benefit your garden and the world.

 Use Pesticide & Insecticides As A Last Resort

 Remember that, for the most part, the damage done by Leaf Footed Bugs does not cause garden fruits and vegetables to be inedible.

 Additionally, they do most of their damage near harvest time, so using pesticides for leaf footed bug control is especially undesirable.